Resources · Meeting Types

 Speaking yourself

-Most members will speak at some point, often after a year or more of recovery.
+Many members will speak at some point, often after building some time in recovery.
 Some notes from the tradition:

 Get asked first